oblq/art/README.md

 ## Why Go?
 Existing Python implementations of Fuzzy ART require significant time to complete training sessions on large datasets.

-More than 4 hours are necessary to complete a training session on the full MNIST dataset, even in single thread this code takes an hour less, in parallel _**completes the training in 16 minutes on a MacBook Pro M1 Pro and in less than 9 minutes on a 48-thread Xeon.**_
+More than 4 hours are necessary to complete a training session on the full MNIST dataset, even in single thread this code takes an hour less, in parallel _**completes the training in 16 minutes on a MacBook Pro M1 Pro and in less than 9 minutes on a 48-thread Xeon W-3265M.**_

 MacBook Pro M1 Pro: 10 cores, 16 threads, 16GB RAM:
 ![](./resources/MacbookPro_M1_Pro.png)

 ## Performance Optimization